NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 * `destination_svm_name` - (Optional) The name of the destination SVM.
 The default SVM name is used, if a name isn't provided.
 * `source_volume_name` - (Required) The name of the source volume.
 * `destination_volume_name` - (Required) The name of the destination volume to be created for snapmirror relationship.
+* `tenant_id` - (Required) The NetApp account ID that the Connector will be associated with.
+To be used only when using FSX.
 * `client_id` - (Required) The client ID of the Cloud Manager Connector.
 You can find the ID from a previous create Connector action as shown in the example, or from the Connector tab on [https://cloudmanager.netapp.com](https://cloudmanager.netapp.com).
 * `policy` - (Optional) The SnapMirror policy name.
 The default is 'MirrorAllSnapshots'.
 * `schedule` - (Optional) Schedule name.
 The default is '1hour'.